nguyen1024/knowledge_base/P/Programs-Twitter.md

 ## How to Change Your Display Name

-- You need to set a profile picture.
+- You need to set a profile picture first!
 - To do this go to Profile > Set up profile
 - Then you can change your display name.
 - Go to Profile > Edit profile